tylerwiegand/q-and-a-challenge/README.md

 Then you should be able to navigate to `localhost:8080/answers` and `localhost:8080/questions`.

+## Tests

+Navigate to the /src directory and run `vendor/bin/phpunit` There should be 16 tests and 44 assertions.

 # Why isn't this made in Symfony?!

 When I spoke with Cristi (spelling?) he mentioned I could do the code challenge in Laravel.
 Lumen is a lightweight microframework based on Laravel, and since he also mentioned a lot of the work done was related to Microservices, it seemed like a better fit than the full Laravel framework.